FlexiCup: Wireless Multimodal Suction Cup with Dual-Zone Vision-Tactile Sensing: Modular Perception-Driven Grasping

 \subsection{Modular Control Framework}

-FlexiCup's unified sensing architecture supports classical planning methods, demonstrating hardware versatility across control paradigms.
-The modular perception pipeline leverages three neural network modules operating on distinct sensory streams from the dual-zone camera.
-A YOLOv8n detector processes peripheral vision from the peripheral zone for target localization and workspace boundary detection.
-When LED illumination is activated, a ResNet-34 segmentation model (pretrained on ImageNet) analyzes the central tactile imprint to identify contact regions and verify surface flatness.
+The modular perception pipeline leverages YOLOv8n for peripheral target detection and ResNet-34 for central tactile verification, demonstrating hardware versatility across classical planning methods.
+The YOLOv8n detector processes peripheral vision for target localization and workspace boundary detection.
+When LED illumination is activated, the ResNet-34 segmentation model (pretrained on ImageNet) analyzes the central tactile imprint to identify contact regions and verify surface flatness.
 With LED off, a YOLOv8n-seg model performs edge detection on the central visual stream to guide obstacle avoidance during spatial search.

-As illustrated in Fig.~\ref{fig:FigExperimentSetup2}(b), the control pipeline integrates these modules with iterative feedback.
-The system first employs peripheral vision to detect the target object and guide the robot to approach.
-Upon arrival, the robot descends with LED illumination, where the tactile segmentation module verifies contact detection and surface flatness.
-If unsuitable, the system ascends with LED off, transitions to vision mode, and uses the edge detection module to guide spatial stepping.
-When reaching workspace boundaries, it adjusts search direction and moves to the next position, repeating tactile verification until a suitable region is identified.
-Finally, valve activation initiates suction followed by transport to placement.
+As illustrated in Fig.~\ref{fig:FigExperimentSetup2}(b), the control pipeline integrates these modules with iterative feedback: peripheral vision detects the target and guides approach; upon arrival, tactile segmentation verifies contact and surface flatness; if unsuitable, the system transitions to vision mode and uses edge detection to guide spatial stepping; finally, valve activation initiates suction and transport.